What Does Documenting Your SMS Mean

 - Include safety policy in multiple languages that are most relevant to your organization;

-- Make sure that safety policy documentation is communicated regularly, and readily available in your organization.
+- Make sure that safety policy documentation is communicated regularly;

 What Are Best Practices for Documenting SMS Procedures/Processes

-The second tier of SMS documentation is procedures documentation.
-This will require more documentation than policy.
+The second tier of SMS documentation is procedure documentation.
+You may see procedures also called "processes" in SMS regulatory guidance.
+Procedures (processes) will require more detailed documentation than policy.

 Best practices for SMS procedure documentation is to make sure that each procedure shows